noi-techpark/stuart-chatbot/README.md

 ### Scraping the Documents

-Before the chatbot can be used for the first time, we need to scrape the documents:
+Before the chatbot can be used for the first time, we need to **scrape the documents**.

+Scraping means:

+- download the documents,
+- save them as plain text files.

+For the Open Data Hub deployment, the document sources are:

 - the readme markdown files from the relevant NOI Techpark repositories,
 - the wiki markdown files from the ODH-Docs wiki,